boblauer/TimeZoneDate/README.md

 There are two ways to specify a timezone offset.

 The easiest is by passing in the hours relative to UTC.
-So if you want to be specify the timezone one hour behind UTC, you would pass in -1.
+So if you want to specify the timezone one hour behind UTC, you would pass in -1.
 For one hour ahead of UTC, you would pass in 1.

 The other way to specify the timezone is to pass in what the result of `new Date().getTimezoneOffset()` would be if it were run in the target timezone.
 For example, if your system clock is set to UTC-1, `new Date().getTimezoneOffset()` will be 60.
 If you are in UTC+1, the result will be -60.
 Check out [the MDN getTimezoneOffset documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/getTimezoneOffset) for more info.